-2. Princeton University in Princeton, NJ
+Princeton University in Princeton, NJ

-Princeton University, another Ivy League school, ranked second among national universities by U.S. News and World Report for 2017, making this Ivy League institution the highest-ranked school to offer a music program.
-Their Department of Music, which offers both undergraduate and graduate programs.
+Princeton University, a 4-year private institution, ranked first among national universities by U.S. News and World Report for 2017, making this Ivy League institution the highest-ranked school to offer a music program.
+Their Department of Music offers both undergraduate and graduate programs.
 At the undergraduate level, students can pursue a bachelor's degree in music with an emphasis on writing music.

 At the graduate level, students can pursue a Ph.D. in Musicology or Composition.
 There is also a performers-in-residence program named after the composer Edward T. Cone, which currently hosts the Brentano String Quartet.
 Certificates in Musical Performance and Jazz Studies are also offered.